mi-crow-team/Mi-Crow/experiments/slurm_sae_pipeline/README.md

 #### Recommended Layer Position: Middle Layers

-The default layer number is **24**, which assumes Bielik 4.5B has approximately 48 transformer layers.
+The default layer number is **16**, which is the middle layer for Bielik 1.5B's 32 transformer layers.
 This represents a middle layer position.

 **Why middle layers?**